-Use a Critical Eye When Reading Health and Medical Articles
+Use A Critical Eye When Reading Health And Medical Articles

 News coverage of health and medical developments has proliferated greatly in recent years as more and more media outlets place more emphasis on this area.
 While this means there are more sources for the public to learn about health and medicine, the downside is that not all of the reporting gives a balanced look at the developments.
 This can mean patients are not fully aware of the negatives associated with medical developments.